Skip Breadcrumb Links

 - Privacy: Your landlord can enter your home only for certain reasons.
 For example, your landlord can enter your home to make repairs or show the home to possible tenants or in an emergency.

 - Controlled rent increases: Your landlord may raise your rent once in a 12-month period.
 The amount of the increase has to be within legal limits.
+There are special circumstances that a landlord can apply to the Landlord and Tenant Board to raise it more than the limit in a given year.

 - Protection from unlawful eviction: You can be evicted for certain reasons only.
 If your landlord tries to evict you, you have the right to a hearing with the Landlord and Tenant Board.